 Personal Details

-Date of death07/10/1880 or 08/10/1880
+Date of death | 07/10/1880 or 08/10/1880 |

-Age at death45 - 50 years
+Age at death | 45 - 50 years |

-Murdered by person unknown - Thomas Cleg having inflicted a stab wound left side of breast penetration heart.
+Cause of death | Thomas Cleg having inflicted a stab wound to the left side of breast penetrating the heart. |

 Details